 Scientific research has shown that keeping small plants in your workspace can alleviate stress, whether you work at home or in the office.
 At home, the need to alleviate stress might be greater than ever, so that's why it's important to fill your home workspace with a little greenery.

 It’s easy to amass clutter, even over a short period of time.
 Decluttering your desk and workspace everyday or every other day is a good way to ensure it stays neat and clean.
 Whereas a messy workspace can hinder productivity, a tidy workspace can enhance it.

 Just as you have photos or inspiring quotes at your work office, include them in your home office design as well.
 Personalizing your office workspace can increase productivity by up to 25%, so there’s no reason not to do it.
 A photo of your loved ones can brighten up the small space of your home office better than any light, or it can give you an incentive to work or something to smile about when things get hectic.
 Inspiring quotes or calming art on the wall can have the same effects as well.

 Setting Yourself Up For Success

-Of the millions who were sent home to work at the onset of COVID-19, 24% say that they would like to continue working from home even after the pandemic is over.
+Of the millions who were sent home to work at the onset of 2020's pandemic, 24% say that they would like to continue working from home even after the pandemic is over.
 Whether you’re part of the 24% or whether you're itching to get back to the office, the advantages of setting up a proper home office for the time being are clear.
 The best home office setup will have all the necessary hardware and software, allow you to work uninterrupted, and increase productivity.
 Since it is unknown when the economy will fully open, setting up a proper home office space now is a good investment for the future.